Pharmacy in History Guidelines for Authors

 Download a .pdf version of these complete Guidelines for Authors.

-It is the responsibility of the authors (via the corresponding author) to inform the editors of any institutional or organizational funding they have received for research related to the subject of the manuscript.
+Conflicts of Interest: It is the responsibility of the authors (via the corresponding author) to inform the editors of any institutional or organizational funding they have received for research related to the subject of the manuscript.
 Authors must also declare any additional financial or personal connections that represent potential conflicts of interest.

-Notes should appear at the end of the document.
+Notes should appear at the bottom of the page.
 Authors are encouraged to submit illustrations, with captions, to be printed with the manuscript.
-Scans and digital images should be high resolution (300 dpi) .jpg or .tif files and in grayscale or black and white.
+Scans and digital images should be high resolution (at least 300 dpi) .jpg or .tif files in grayscale.
 If illustrations are copyrighted, authors should obtain clearance as necessary.
 Complex tables or graphs should be submitted as digital images.

 For composition and styles, follow the Chicago Manual of Style.

 The first citation of a book or article must include the full name of the author, full title, and place and date of publication, e.g.: